thesimplekid/nostrdizer-cli/README.md

 Based on the [Joinmarket](https://github.com/JoinMarket-Org/joinmarket-clientserver) model where there is a maker and a taker.
 A maker is always online available to take part in the transaction, and a taker who chooses when and what size of transaction to create.

 To incentivize running a maker the taker pays a small fee to the maker for their service.
 The Maker also has the benefit of gaining privacy from each transaction they participate in so they can choose to set a fee of zero to be more likely to be selected by the taker in a transaction.

+## State
+Working on implementing BDK the idea is to have the options between backends taking advantage of rust features.

 ---
 **This is Alpha level software with many things that need to be changed, added, improved and tested, please do not use on mainnet.**